spdk/spdk/test/lvol/test_plan.md

 Configuration in test is to be done using example stub application.
 All management is done using RPC calls, including logical volumes management.
 All tests are performed using malloc backends.
-One exception to malloc backends is the last test, which is for logical volume tasting - this one requires NVMe backend.

 Tests will be executed as scenarios - sets of smaller test step in which return codes from RPC calls is validated.